-Your Facebook cover photo is one of the first things people will see when they visit your Facebook Page, and that is exactly why it is so important to make the best first impression possible and for the cover photo to convey exactly what it is you are aiming for.
-Even though it sounds simple, we’ve found that it’s pretty tough!
-No worries, though, we’re here to help you.
+Your Facebook cover photo is one of the first things people will see when they visit your Facebook Page, and that’s precisely why it’s so important to make the best first impression possible and for the cover photo to convey your intentions.
+You only get one: one photo, one shot to make a good impression, one chance to convey a distinct feeling.

 In this article, we’ll do three things: